Care & Connection: Your church's adopted missionaries

 The Church of the Nazarene has a "budget" system that supports around 500 missionaries serving around the globe.
-While such missionaries do not need to raise their individual support, each missionary or missionary family is assigned to district NMI organizations, which, in turn, assign them to local churches in a program called Links.
-In its beginning days, LINKS was an acronym for Loving, Interested Nazarenes Knowing and Sharing.
+While such missionaries do not need to raise their individual support, each missionary or missionary familyis assigned to district NMI organizations, which, in turn, assign them to local churches in a called Links.
+In earlier days, what is now Care & Connection was called LINKS, which was an acronym for Loving, Interested Nazarenes Knowing and Sharing.
 That acronym only works in English.
-Now that the Nazarene "family" is so multi-lingual, the program has just become "Links."
-Thus, it can be translated into any language without needing it to work as an acronym.
-Links offers a way for everyone to get involved in a ministry of encouraging and supporting missionaries in special ways.
+Now that the Nazarene "family" is so multi-lingual, the program has just become Care & Connection.
+The program emphasizes that there are ways for everyone to get involved in a ministry of encouraging and supporting missionaries in special ways.

-If you don't know your assigned Links family or need contact information for them, get in touch with your district Nazarene Missions International president.
+If you don't know your assigned Care & Connecdtion missionaries or need contact information for them, get in touch with your district Nazarene Missions International president.

 Find out when your adopted missionaries are due for a home assignment with a schedule of deputation services.
 If your church's adopted missionaries are going to be on home assignment soon, take advantage of that.
 Try to schedule them in your church and in others on your district that have also adopted them.
 Give them the royal treatment.
 Plan a family-style dinner and a time of celebration.
 If you can only have your Links missionary family on a weeknight, contact neighboring churches and plan a big multi-church reception.

 Plan ahead.
 Discover your adopted missionaries' needs.
 Find out what they would like to take back to the mission field.
 Ask out about their special interests and hobbies.
-Be a "loving, interested Nazarene, knowing, sharing!" [ when your church has a missionary speaker ]
+Be a Care and Connection promoter! [ when your church has a missionary speaker ]

-Links missionaries expecting a baby?
+Care & Connection missionaries expecting a baby?
 Moving to a new location?
 Having a 25th anniversary?
 Or a 50th?
-Links MK getting married?
-Links missionary retiring?
+Vare & Connection MK getting married?
+Care & Connection missionary retiring?

 Then you can have a wonderful time helping them celebrate: Showers, cards, flowers, and phone calls.
-Think of your Links missionaries as your church's pen pals.
+Think of your Care & Connection missionaries as your church's pen pals.

 What a special privilege you have!
 Let these veterans know they are appreciated and not forgotten!
 Write and introduce yourself, your church, and your locale.
 Send snapshots of your church, your pastor, and interesting happenings in your area.
 Team them up with senior citizens in your church as pen pals.
 When you send them cards and letters, include stamps inside for them to use when they mail the cards.
 Ask about their interests and hobbies.
 Ask about their music and reading tastes.
 Let them tell you (by tape or by mail) about the mission fields where they served.
 Send small gifts such as: